microsoft/onnxscript/onnxscript/ir/README.md

 - Robust mutation: Create as many iterators as you like on the graph while mutating it.
 - Speed: Performant graph manipulation, serialization/deserialization to Protobuf.
 - Pythonic and familiar APIs: Classes define Pythonic apis and still map to ONNX protobuf concepts in an intuitive way.
+- No protobuf dependency: The IR does not require protobuf once the model is converted to the IR representation, decoupling from the serialization format.

 ## Code Organization 🗺️